 Providing financial solutions that help you achieve your hopes and dreams while enhancing the growth and prosperity of our Bank and the community.

-Located in Northwestern New Jersey, the Bank was started in Hope, a town originally built by members of the Moravian community.
-In fact, our main office, located in the restored former church of the settlement, has a colorful history.
+First Hope was established in Hope, NJ, a town originally built by members of the Moravian Community.
+The main office has a colorful history, as the restored, former church of the Moravian settlement.

 Daniel G. Beatty